The scenario goes something like this:

 - Interdiction – Using focused targeting and inspections to keep counterfeit and pirated goods out of U.S. supply chains, markets, and streets.

 - Outreach and Training – Providing training for domestic and international law enforcement to build stronger enforcement capabilities worldwide.

 The link above has a large amount of data and information about transnational criminal activities and enforcing robust import and export controls.

 Websites that sell products, like Alibaba and Amazon, have a page where you can report IP infringement.
 Alibaba’s reporting page is here.
 Amazon’s is here.

 The best way to prevent these scenarios from happening is to register with US Customs and Border Protection via their e-Recordation Program.
 Per the site, the e-Recordation Program is the only way to obtain border enforcement of trademarks and copyrights.

 To give you a sense of the scope of protection our US Customs & Border Protection e-Recordation Program can offer, please read the following quote from their website:

 “United States Customs and Border Protection (CBP) has the authority to detain, seize, forfeit, and ultimately destroy merchandise seeking entry into the United States if it bears an infringing trademark or copyright that has been registered with the United States Patent and Trademark Office (USPTO) or the United States Copyright Office (USCOP), and has subsequently been recorded with CBP.
 As an intellectual property right (IPR) owner, you can partner with CBP to receive border enforcement of your registered trademarks and copyrights through CBP’s e-Recordation Program.”

 Click here to access the US Customs and Border Protection Intellectual Property Rights e-Recordation site to learn more.

-On our website, you will find informational BLOGS such as this one as well as our new container calculator.
+On our website, you will find informational blogs such as this one and our new container calculator.
 We hope you will find our blogs informative and our container calculator helpful.